jaistraf/Machine-Learning-Project_1/README.txt

 COMP30027 Assignment 1 - Naive Bayes Classifier
 Student ID: 1268470
+Jaicquinn Strafonda

-Task 1 is a classical vs pop classifier
+Task 1 is a classical vs pop Naive Bayes classifier.
+By assignment specifications, must report the accuracy, precision and recall of the model.
+Then plot the probability density functions P(X|Class = pop) and P(X|Class = classical) for features spectral centroid mean, harmony mean and tempo, then compare.

-Task 2, Q6: modifies the classifier to work with missing data, then runs simulations of how well the classifier works against the % of missing data
+Task 2, as individual I chose to answer Q6: modifies the classifier to work with missing data, then runs simulations to examine how well the classifier works against the % of missing data

 To run the code:
 - Run the cells from top to bottom as you normally would I expect